 - Heat 2 to 3 tablespoons of oil (coconut, peanut, or canola oil work best) in a 3-quart saucepan.

 - Put 1/3 cup popcorn kernels in the saucepan and cover with a lid.

 - Shake and move the pan gently back and forth over the burner.

 - Remove the pan from the heat once the popping slows down to a few seconds between pops and dump the popcorn carefully into a wide bowl.

 - Add salt to taste (and in moderation).
 Other healthy flavoring options include smoked paprika, nutritional yeast, chili pepper, curry powder, cinnamon, cumin, and grated cheese.

-These recipes make about 8 cups, or two servings of popcorn.
+These recipes make about 8 cups, or 2 servings of popcorn.

 Popcorn does contain carbs, but this isn’t necessarily a bad thing.
 One-fifth of the carbohydrates in popcorn are in the form of dietary fiber, which is good for your overall health.
-Popcorn is a good example of a high-volume, low-calorie whole grain and if cooked correctly, it makes a healthy snack.
+Popcorn is a good example of a high-volume, low-calorie whole grain.
+If cooked correctly, it makes a healthy snack.

 The smartest approach to any diet is not eliminating whole food groups like carbohydrates.
-Instead, make sure you are eating healthy carbs like whole grains and fresh produce.
+Instead, make sure you’re eating healthy carbs like whole grains and fresh produce.
 Limit the amount of carbohydrates you eat from sugar and processed grains.

 There’s no such thing as a “low-carb” version of popcorn.
 So, if you’re going to have popcorn, measure out your own serving and opt for the all natural, butter-, and salt-free varieties.
 Or pop your own in the microwave or on the stove top.